n8fury/Algorithm_Problems/03.sorted_squared_array/readme.md

 Input:[-1,-2,-3,-4,-5] Output:[1,4,9,16,25]
 ```

 In the problem a non-empty array will be provided.
+We'll have to return a sorted array of squares of all the numbers of the given array.

 ## <u><i><b>Solution#1</b></i></u>